-I found it interesting that early in my pregnancy, it was the one constant “craving” I had.
+I found it interesting that throughout my first pregnancy (and the second one too) it was the one constant “craving” I had.
 I couldn’t walk past a Gelateria and not stop for a cup of their sweet, milky creations.
-However it didn’t actually feel like I was sinning; when I ate it, it seemed to restore me to equilibrium, my mind was clearer, mood calmer, hands and feet warmed up, and my racing pulse brought back to normal: hypoglycaemic crisis averted.
+However it didn’t actually feel like I was sinning; when I ate it, it seemed to immediately restore my equilibrium, my mind was clearer, mood calmer, hands and feet warmer, and my racing pulse brought back to a stable, healthy pace.
+Hypoglycaemic crisis averted.
 This got me thinking: maybe my body was “craving” exactly what it needed: a perfect combo of pro-metabolic sugars, protein, calcium, and a little fat of the good, saturated kind.

 History.
 What most ice cream makers do agree on is the fact that the first frozen desserts were made in China, using snow and fruit juices.
 From there, Arabs imported the tradition to Italy and then the Gelato was exported to France thanks to Italian duchess Caterina de’ Medici, who married the Duke of Orleans (Henry the II of France) in 1533.
 She brought to France her personal expert in creating frozen delicacies, or Gelatiere.
 The Gelato started spreading through northern Europe, soon becoming a viable industry, thanks also to many other people who contributed with developing new recipes, manufacturing methods and inventing equipment and machinery.
 Things changed about the quality of the gelato after the second world war when industrial ingredients became available and food was manufactured in mass quantities.
 Things like carrageenan were introduced: it gives thickness, bulkiness and ‘inflates’ the product.
 With that came manufactured sweeteners and factory farming of animals that produced an inferior quality milk and egg.
 What was once a quality nutritious food became the junk food we know it as today.